wenjunshao/Deploy-and-administer-Linux-virtual-machines-in-Azure/Instructions/Labs/Lab04-backup-vms.md

 ## Job skills

-+ Skill 0: Create a virtual machine.
++ Skill 0: Use the Azure portal to create a virtual machine.
 + Skill 1: Create and configure a Recovery Services vault.
 + Skill 2: Configure Azure virtual machine-level backup.